OmniBlocks/scratch-gui/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-We are especially int pplerested in addons, bug fixes, and accessibility improvements.
+We are especially interested in addons, bug fixes, and accessibility improvements.

 1. Fork the project.
 2. Create a feature branch (`git checkout -b feature/AmazingFeature`).